UTS-eResearch/ro-crate-html-js/README.md

 There are two approaches to this:

-- `rochtml` is a script that creates an HTML page that summarises the RO-Crate root dataset (which is always a Schema.org Dataset object expressed in JSONLD) and then dynamically renders details about other entities, both Data Entities (files, datasets and otehr local and remote streams of data) and Contextual Entities (addition information about data provenance such how files were created, by whom and where) described in the crate.
+- `rochtml` is a script that creates an HTML page that summarizes the RO-Crate root dataset (which is always a Schema.org Dataset object expressed in JSONLD) and then dynamically renders details about other entities, both Data Entities (files, datasets and other local and remote streams of data) and Contextual Entities (addition information about data provenance such how files were created, by whom and where) described in the crate.
 This script creates a single, small HTML file.

 - `rocstatic` is a script that creates a multi page RO-Crate Website* using some confguration.